ucsb-cs56/w20/_lab/lab02.md

 What this does is make it so that when you navigate to `http://localhost:12345` on your local browser, it sends the web request and response through an "SSH Tunnel" to port `8080` on `csil-10.cs.ucsb.edu`

-Running on localhost is fine, but it has some limitations.
+Running on `localhost` is fine, but it has some limitations.
 That's our next task: to understand those limitations, and why we need a cloud computing platform.

-# Step 5: Undertstanding localhost vs. Heroku
+# Step 5: Undertstanding `localhost` vs. Heroku

-When running on localhost:
+When running on `localhost`:
 * The web app is only runnning as long as your program is executing.
 * As soon as you CTRL/C the program to interrupt it, the web app is no longer available.
 * The web app is only available on the machine where you are running the program; not on the public internet.